bbartling/open-adr-tutorials/README.md

-# certificate-based-authentication-tutorial
+# open-adr-tutorial
-This hands-on exploration and tutorial guide covers client and server authentication techniques employed in demand response applications, specifically within OpenADR.
-It focuses on a client application (OpenADR VEN) situated within a building, which communicates with a cloud-based server or OpenADR VTN for authentication purposes.
+This hands-on exploration and tutorials to explore open ADR protocal version 2.0b, IoT BACnet gateways, and building side algorithms that could used in demand response applications.